 The UK’s Water Version of Free Camping

-One of the unique aspects of canal boating is its similarity to free camping, but on water.
+One of the unique aspects of canal boating is its similarity to free camping, but on water, it really helps to make your experience the Ultimate UK Canal Boat Adventure.
 We had the freedom to moor our boat almost anywhere along the canal for the night.
 There are free water fill-up points, and “Canal Boaters Services” offer free showers, toilets, and rubbish bins.
 However, there is a small fee for emptying your toilet and doing laundry.
 The boating community is generally welcoming, although we did encounter a few grumpy souls along the way.

 When we parked up each night our views were different.
 Sometimes we were in the forest, other times overlooking farm pastures and others lakes.
 Some nights we were completely on our own, others we had neighbours.
 The benefit of canal boating is that you can pick your spot, unless it has a no-mooring sign/private property sign, and some moorings are day-use only or time limited, so keep an eye out for these.
 There are also designated paid moorings with power hook-ups and services if you prefer.